 - Sodium: One of the main electrolytes in fluid, sodium helps to absorb nutrients and plays a role in muscle contractions and cognitive function.
 It’s typically in ORS in the form of sodium chloride.

 - Glucose: A key agent in ORS, this ingredient helps the body absorb sodium through the cotransport system.
-It also helps to energize muscles and prevent fatigue.
+It also helps to energize muscles and remedy fatigue.

 - Other electrolytes: Nutrients like potassium, zinc, and magnesium play a crucial role in fluid balance.
 Potassium helps to regulate fluid balance and also plays a role in contracting muscles.
 Zinc and magnesium both work to support immune health to help fight illness-caused diarrhea.

 How DripDrop ORS Can Help

 For severe dehydration — especially in dehydrated children — it’s important to visit the emergency department or a doctor for treatment.